evanpersinger/UWO-Agent/README.md

 ## Tools

 The agent has access to:
-- `fetch_url` - Fetches content from Western University course calendar URLs
+- `fetch_url` - Fetches content from Western University course calendar URLs (with caching for faster responses)
 - `OpenAIWebSearchTool` - Web search capabilities for additional information
+- `check_prerequisites` - Checks if you've completed prerequisites for a course
+- `search_courses` - Searches for courses by name or code
+- `get_completed_courses` - Retrieves your completed courses from your profile